Tanujarora100/Devops-Interview-Notes/Devops-Notes/AWS/Route53.md

 ### 3. **Latency Routing Policy**
 - **Use Case**: When you have resources in multiple AWS Regions and want to route traffic to the region that provides the best latency.
 - **Behavior**: Route 53 routes traffic based on latency measurements between users and AWS data centers.
-It selects the region that provides the lowest latency for the user[3].
+It selects the region that provides the lowest latency for the user.

 ### 4. **Failover Routing Policy**
 - **Use Case**: To configure active-passive failover.